 Here are the unknown variables to be estimated:

 - the Secondary Ceiling (reflecting statewide district costs) increases anywhere from about $80 to $200 each year;

-- The Secondary Guarantee is determined by the amount of funding the State appropriates to General Aid.
+- the Secondary Guarantee is determined by the amount of funding the state appropriates to General Aid; and

 - the Tertiary Guarantee is based on statewide property valuation and statewide total membership.